 VVSC is now registered with AmazonSmile.
 Your holiday shopping can help raise funds for the Club.
 Please register with AmazonSmile and select VVSC as your non-profit/charity.

 Every time you shop with AmazonSmile Amazon will donate to Vail Valley Soccer Club.

 Support us every time you shop.
 Thank you!

 VVSC will make an official call about the fields/games at 6:00 AM, the day of the game.
 Any updates will be posted HERE on our website.
 We are sorry we can't provide anymore specific information than that, as weather changes quickly here.

 VVSC makes every effort possible to get games played, and it's exceedingly rare for games to be cancelled due to weather.

-Thank you for your patience and understanding during this spring season.
+Thank you for your patience and understanding during this fall season.

 Coach Bruce and I want to thank all of our goalkeepers who've participated in training, their parents who have worked hard to get them there, along with coaches and managers who have forwarded these weekly announcements on to their teams respective keepers.

 Our club goalkeepers have worked hard this season and we have seen great improvement in their development as goalkeepers, leaders, and young people.
 I want to especially thank Coach Bruce who has been a great addition to our goalkeeping program!